espocrm/documentation/administration/bpm-events.md

 *Related To* parameter requires that email was related (via Parent field) to a specific record.

 There is the ability to specify formula conditions that the email should satisfy to trigger the event.
-You can utilize it to skip auto-response emails or to catch emails containing the specific ID.
+You can utilize it to skip auto-response emails or to catch emails containing a specific ID.
+Formula example: `string\contains(body, $id)`.

 ![Message Intermediate Event](https://raw.githubusercontent.com/espocrm/documentation/master/_static/images/administration/bpm/event-intermediate-message.png)